Butler County Commissioners consider mental health levy, approve ARPA funding for Milford Township

 With the money, BCMHARSB plans to expand their crisis and referral services for residents seeking help through both local county crisis hotline, 844-4CRISIS, and the national 988 crisis hotline.
 They also plan to better target youth and adults to educate the community and promote mental wellness.

-Rasmus and BCMHARSB are asking to replace the old $500,000 mental health levy established in 1985 for a new one in 2024.
+Rasmus and BCMHARSB are asking to replace the old 0.5-mill mental health levy established in 1985 for a new one in 2024.
 They say inflation has significantly reduced the power of the levy.
-According to the Bureau of Labor Statistics' CPI Inflation Calculator, $500,000 today holds less than a third of the value it would have held in 1984.
+According to the Bureau of Labor Statistics' CPI Inflation Calculator, a flat levy passed in 1984 holds less than a third of the value today.

 The Butler County Commissioners did not vote on the proposal at the meeting.